Authorization Letter Samples for Bank

 Second-party

 Usually, the second party is the bank institution that the first party has an account with.
-When the first party, who is the account holder, intends to grant permission to a third party to carry out transactions on their behalf, they are expected to express their permit through an authorization letter sent to the bank.
+When the first party, who is the account holder, intends to grant permission to a third party to carry out transactions on their behalf, they are expected to express their permit through the letter sent to the bank.

 Third-party